Can a non-Gandhi president revive India's Congress party? – DW – 10/20/2022

 Congress faces challenging times

-Kharge's election as Congress chief comes at a time when the party's prospects look bleaker than ever.
+Kharge's election comes at a time when the Congress party's prospects look bleaker than ever.

-It has been losing one state election after another since Prime Minister Narendra Modi's Bharatiya Janata Party (BJP) swept to power at the federal level in 2014.
-The Congress party is currently in power in just two of the nation's 36 states and federally controlled territories.
+It has lost one state election after another since Prime Minister Narendra Modi's Hindu nationalist Bharatiya Janata Party (BJP) swept to power in 2014.
+Congress is currently in power in just two of the India's 36 states and federally controlled territories.

-The challenge for Kharge now is to unite and reenergize the party, as well as come up with a vision that he can present to voters as a credible alternative to that offered by the Hindu nationalist BJP.
+The challenge for Kharge now will be to unite and reenergize the party, as well as come up with a vision that he can present to voters as a credible alternative to that offered by the BJP.

-Some party insiders say we will know in a few months if the experiment of installing a non-Gandhi president after a gap of 24 years is working and whether Kharge is able to have his way to implement much-needed organizational reforms within the party.
+Some party insiders say it will become clear within a few months if the experiment of installing a non-Gandhi president is working and whether Kharge is able to implement much-needed organizational reforms.

 "We will know if he is his own man and not influenced by the sway of the Gandhi family in some time.
 That will be the true test as he knows the workings of the party well," a senior Congress functionary, who asked not to be named, told DW.